jarun/nnn/README.md

 - Unlimited bookmarks, plugins, commands with custom hotkeys
 - Write a plugin in any language you know
 - Configure the middle mouse click to do anything
-- Fuzzy search subtree and open the dir of a file
+- Fuzzy search subtree and open a file (or its parent dir)
 - Load four dirs with custom settings at once
 - Notifications on cp, mv, rm completion
 - Auto-sync selection to system clipboard